Prat13k/PythonMiniProjects/README.md

 # PythonMiniProjects

 This repository contains several mini python projects.
 This questions are also for practice purpose.
-Please feel free to try them out.
+Please feel free to try them out and play around with them.

 Note : Please try using logic instead of predefined functions.